 6. If your kid is crazy about online games, you should be concerned about potential virtual threats: malware, bullying, inappropriate content and others.
 It is vital to take precautions in order not to impose your children to risks.
 Now you know how to protect your children when they play games online.

-7. Parents can easily keep their kids away from inappropriate web material.
-You shouldn’t forget about age limits for social networks and efficient ways we have provided you with in this guide.
+7. Parents can easily keep their kids away from the inappropriate web material.
+You shouldn’t forget about age limits for social networks and efficient ways we have provided you within this guide.

-The last thing, we would like to say is that all children and youngsters have the right for safety online but they are not able to it on their own.
+The last thing, we would like to say is that all children and youngsters have the right to safety online, but they can't do it on their own.
 They need help.
-The fundamental goal of all parents is protect their children not only in a real life, but in a virtual one as well.
+The fundamental goal of all parents is to protect their children not only in a real life but in a virtual one as well.
 Take care of your children!
 All the best to you!

 In case you have comments, suggestions, and, of course, any corrections or just want to share your personal experience with our followers, please, contact us via email or write your comments below.